 - Intercourse with You: "How Do U Want It?"

 - Justified Criminal: His songs overlap with this a lot and occasionally so did his life.
 In one notable incident, he avoided charges in Atlanta for shooting two off-duty cops in the asses after seeing them harass a black driver.
+(The case was dropped due to insufficient evidence)

 - Minimalism: The beat to "Hail Mary".